-Why Is enVerid Air Scrubbing Needed in K-12 Schools?
+Why Is Air Scrubbing Needed in K-12 Schools?

 Years of deferred maintenance have taken a toll on our schools.
 A recent GAO report on American K-12 schools found that:

-To help schools ensure that indoor air quality, energy efficiency and emissions reduction, and cost saving goals are met during HVAC upgrades, we’ve written the K-12 Schools’ Guide to HVAC System Upgrades.
+To help schools ensure that indoor air quality, energy efficiency and emissions reduction, and cost saving goals are met during HVAC upgrades, we’ve written the School Leaders’ Guide to Air Cleaning for Healthy and Efficient Schools.
 Learn more about enVerid’s HVAC Load Reduction® products and the enVerid Air Purifier below.

 HVAC Load Reduction Solution for Schools